adswati15/adswati15/README.md

 💬 Ask me about ...
 Anything

-📫 How to reach me: ... linkdin
+📫 How to reach me: ... linkedin

 😄 Pronouns: ...
 He/Him